What is Yoga Education

 - We conduct ourselves in a professional and conscientious manner.

-- We teach breathing exercises, yoga poses, yoga-based games, and yoga relaxation.
+- We teach breathing exercises, yoga poses, brain breaks, and relaxation techniques.

-- We provide yoga to promote health and wellness of children and teens.
+- We provide mindfulness and yoga to promote health and wellness of children and teens.

 - We call yoga poses by English names that do not have religious connotations and maintain pluralism in all programs and resources.